nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

        appliance names are the keys in these files.
 :instance: (int starting from 1) (required) instance of this appliance within
            the building.
+:meter: (int starting from 1) (required) meter instance directly
+        upstream of this appliance.
 :on_power_threshold: (number) watts
 :minimum_off_duration: (number in YAML; timedelta in HDF5)
 :minimum_on_duration: (number in YAML; timedelta in HDF5)